-The practitioner’s handbook to navigating the asset class
+The practitioner’s handbook to navigating private debt

 The book includes insights from institutional investors in order to better understand LPs’ assessments of private debt, along with analysis from two leading law firms on the most pertinent legal aspects concerning the private debt market.